cocos/cocos-docs/en/concepts/scene/shadow.md

 Percentage Closer Filtering (PCF) is a simple, common technique used to achieve shadow edge desampling, by smoothing shadow edges to eliminate jaggedness in shadow mapping.
 The principle is to sample around the current pixel (also called a fragment), then calculate the ratio of the sample closer to the lights compared to the fragment, use this ratio to scale the scattered light and specular light, and then color the fragment to blur the shadow edges.

-Cocos Creator currently supports 5x, 9x, and 25x sampling.
+Cocos Creator currently supports 4x(**SOFT** Mode), 9x(**SOFT_2X** Mode) sampler.
 The larger the magnification, the larger the sampling area and the more blurred the shadow edges.

 #### AutoAdapt Adaptive Shadow Calculation

-AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the lightView, as well as the distance of the shadow camera.
+AutoAdapt adaptive shadow calculation will automatically calculate the range of shadows created under the lightView, as well as the distance of the shadow camera.Check if the hardware supports semi-floating point textures, to decide whether to enable linear depth or use texture compression.

 ## Support dynamic batching to improve performance